braidn/2019LearningObjectives/README.md

 1. Elixir: Something fast, that I learned forever ago.
 Re-familliarizing myself this year.
 1. ReasonML: Current favorite compile to JS language.
 1. Reason-React: React like wrapper over Reason.
-1. Packal: Because why would you need all that extra webpack generated code?
+1. Parcel: Because why would you need all that extra webpack generated code?